pubnub/pubnub-mcp-server/resources/sdk_docs/php_channel-groups.md

 ```

 Parameters:
-- channels (Type: String|Array): The channels to add to the channel group.
+- channels — Type: String|Array — Channels to add to the channel group.
-- channelGroup (Type: String): The channel group to add the channels to.
+- channelGroup — Type: String — Target channel group.

 ### Sample code[​](#sample-code)

 #### Add channels[​](#add-channels)

+##### Reference code
+This example is a self-contained code snippet ready to be run.
+It includes necessary imports and executes methods with console logging.
+Use it as a reference when working with other examples in this document.

 ```
 1